 the lime green line may be closer to the true power response.
 Thus, with a single front firing tweeter we

-5. With a rear tweeter the power response would follow the yellow line and the polar response would
+With a rear tweeter the power response would follow the yellow line and the polar response would appear

-appear dipole like, reducing the radiated power at this frequency.
-Thus through the addition of a
+dipole like, reducing the radiated power at this frequency.
+Thus through the addition of a rear

-design.
-The addition of the rear tweeter also provides uniform spectral balance between the direct
+The addition of the rear tweeter also provides uniform spectral balance between the direct sound and the

 Figure 7.
 On axis response of a dipole tweeter configuration on a baffle providing

 conformation that the driver directionality model is reasonable.